SSWConsulting/SSW.Rules.Content/rules/containerize-sql-server/rule.md

 `youtube: fFpDf5si_Hw`
+**Video: Run SQL Server in Docker!
+(5 min)**

-**Video: Jeff walks through how and why to run SQL in a container Note: Use a different Docker image than he uses in the video**
+In the video Jeff walks through how and why to run SQL in a container.
+However you should not use the Docker image he choose to use in the video.

-With Docker you can choose either:
+For SQL Server with Docker you have a couple of choices being:
 * **Azure-Sql-Edge**       - `mcr.microsoft.com/azure-sql-edge` (recommended)
 * **Microsoft SQL Server** - `mcr.microsoft.com/mssql/server`